mknyszek/eep/README.md

 ## TODO

-- Each line in a text box should be able to have its own alignment.
-- More convenience functions in `graphics`.
-- More convenience functions in `text`.
 - Bold and italicized fonts are a bit awkward because we don't manage font families.
   You have to explicitly request the corresponding font by knowing